TonyYep/cs194/AutoGenInpainting/README.md

 export OPENAI_API_KEY='your_openai_api_key'
 ```

-Alternatively, include the key in your scripts where required.
+Alternatively, include the key in the scripts.

 ---